-Shrine Bowl History
+Kansas Shrine Bowl History

-Beginning in 1974, the flagship event has been the East/West All-Star Football Game.
+The Kansas Shrine Bowl has been played throughout Kansas, host cities have included Lawrence, Manhattan, Wichita, Topeka, Hays, Emporia, Pittsburg, Dodge City and Hutchinson.
 As of 2023, the West leads the series with 31 wins, the East has 17 wins, and there have been two ties.
 Notable alumni include former All-Pro Wide Receiver Jordy Nelson, NFL Hall of Famer Barry Sanders, former Kansas State and Kansas City Chiefs Linebacker Gary Spani, former Big 12 Defensive Player of the Year and Super Bowl Champion Linebacker Mark Simoneau and many others.

-Beginning in 1974, the flagship event has been the East/West All-Star Football Game.
+The Kansas Shrine Bowl has been played throughout Kansas, host cities have included Lawrence, Manhattan, Wichita, Topeka, Hays, Emporia, Pittsburg, Dodge City and Hutchinson.
 As of 2023, the West leads the series with 31 wins, the East has 17 wins, and there have been two ties.
 Notable alumni include former All-Pro Wide Receiver Jordy Nelson, NFL Hall of Famer Barry Sanders, former Kansas State and Kansas City Chiefs Linebacker Gary Spani, former Big 12 Defensive Player of the Year and Super Bowl Champion Linebacker Mark Simoneau and many others.

-Top 25 Schools With the Most shrine bowl Players |
+Top 25 Schools - Most Shrine Bowl Players |

 # of Players School